How to Generate an Excel File on Razor Pages

 IronXL better than Competitors

 The IronXL library is a more powerful tool to work with Excel that supports XLS as well as XLSX and does not have the limitations of NPOI.
 NPOI runs much slower compared to IronXL, as it is written in Java instead of in C#.
-Therefore, you will want to go for IronXL instead of for POI when you want to generate large/multiple spreadsheets in ASP.NET Core applications.
+Therefore, you will want to go for IronXL instead of POI when you want to generate large/multiple spreadsheets in ASP.NET Core applications.

 IronXL is a great library for creating and editing Excel files without using Microsoft Office.
 Unlike Microsoft Interop, IronXL doesn't need to call Microsoft Excel's ActiveX in the background to perform Excel operations and to export to Excel.
 IronXL can work without the Microsoft Office suite.
 IronXL can also export CSV files to the Excel format.